bell345/pseudo-interpreter/README.md

     number          : [digit]* ['.']? [digit]+
                     ;

+### Comments

 Comments are sections of text which are ignored when parsing the file and can be used to add inline documentation.

     comment         : '#' (any character)* '\n'
                     ;

+### Programs

 All programs start with a PROGRAM declaration, followed by a statment list: